rubinius/rubinius-wasm/README.md

 ## Code of Conduct

-Participation in the Rubinius project is governed by the Rubinius [Code of Conduct](https://rubinius.com/code-of-conduct/).
+Participation in the Rubinius WebAssembly project is governed by the Rubinius [Code of Conduct](https://rubinius.com/code-of-conduct/).

 ## License